pagkly/Zed/Investopedia3/Marketing Strategy.md

 Marketing Strategy
 ## What Is a Marketing Strategy?

 A marketing strategy refers to a business's overall game plan for reaching prospective consumers and turning them into customers of their products or services.
-A marketing strategy contains the company’s [value proposition](https://www.investopedia.com/terms/v/valueproposition.asp), key brand messaging, data on [target customer](https://www.investopedia.com/terms/t/target-market.asp) demographics, and other high-level elements.
+A marketing strategy contains the company’s [[value proposition]](https://www.investopedia.com/terms/v/valueproposition.asp), key brand messaging, data on [[target customer]](https://www.investopedia.com/terms/t/target-market.asp) demographics, and other high-level elements.
 A thorough marketing strategy covers "[the four Ps](https://www.investopedia.com/terms/f/four-ps.asp)" of marketing: product, price, place, and promotion.

 ### Key Takeaways